-Dog Heartwom (Dirofilaria Immitis)
+Dog Heartworm (Dirofilaria Immitis)

-This disease is caused by roundworm.
+This disease is caused by roundworms.
 When a mosquito bites a dog that has been infected with roundworm, small young worms called microfilariae, enter the gut of the mosquito.
 After 2-3 weeks of development, they leave the gut of the mosquito and enter the mouthparts as an infectious disease that can be transferred to other dogs, as well as cats, foxes, and raccoons.